okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 Say we want to call a cookbook from a particular recipe.

-We can use `sudo chef-clief -z --runlist (or -r) "cookbook::recipe"` to run a particular recipe.
+We can use `sudo chef-client -z --runlist (or -r) "cookbook::recipe"` to run a particular recipe.
+We can also do `sudo chef-client -z --runlist "recipe[cookbook::recipe]"`